Frozenbyte as an employer

 - Breakfast & lunch each day, and healthy snacks available at all times

-- Additional sweets delivered to your workstation every Friday by the “Candy Wagon” (karkkikärry!)
+- Additional sweets delivered to your workstation every Friday by the “Candy Cart” (karkkikärry!)

 - Multiple (voluntary) hobby activities with co-workers